 “That’s not very doctorly of you,” I joked.
 “Trusting your mommy gut.”

-“I know, I know,” she laughed back.
+“I know, I know,” she laughed.
 “But remember it wasn’t so much part of the culture where he was born.
 Folks just weren’t doing it there, and they were discouraging parents from having it done.”

 “I am against it,” a Jewish doctor who performs circumcision almost daily confided in me off the record.
 “I think it is totally unnecessary but I don’t think it’s dangerous or harmful.”

-Complications from circumcision, though rarely this extreme, are more common than parents realize.
+Complications from circumcision much more common than parents realize

-One in 500 boys will experience acute complications from circumcision, according to the American Academy of Pediatrics, and that is probably a conservative estimate.
+One in 500 boys will experience acute complications from circumcision, according to the American Academy of Pediatrics, and that’s probably a conservative estimate.